GitauHarrison/notes/comment_moderation.md

 ```

-I have began by importing the `Config` class from the top-level directory.
+I began by importing the `Config` class from the top-level directory.
 I have used the `app.config.from_object(Config)` to create an instance of our `Config` class.
 The lower name `config` comes from python to indicate the `config` module whereas the upper case is the actual `Config` class.

 ## Flask Web Forms